 Capturing memories through photos is something that nearly all of us do while traveling, and an increasing number of people are taking better cameras along for the ride.

-The popularity of detachable lens cameras such as DSLRs and Micro Four-Thirds has given us the opportunity to take much better photos than in the past, while giving more options than we can sometimes handle.
+The popularity of detachable lens cameras such as DSLRs and Micro Four-Thirds has given us the opportunity to take much better photos than in the past.
+At the same time, it’s also given us more options and decisions to make than we can sometimes handle.

 When we travel with a camera, we want flexibility.
 Not the body-bending type (though that doesn’t hurt), but instead a way to handle a variety of shooting conditions with the least amount of gear.

 When we talk about a kit lens, we’re talking about the lens that typically comes with the camera when you first take it out of the box.
 It’s the friendly starter lens that most of us begin with as we move out of the point & shoot world.